Jigsaw puzzle: As a symbol for autism

 Jigsaw puzzle pieces were first used as a symbol for autism in 1963 by the United Kingdom's National Autistic Society, wherein a crying child was depicted wiping their eye.
 The organization chose jigsaw pieces for their logo to represent the "puzzling" nature of autism and the inability to "fit in" due to social differences, and also because jigsaw pieces were recognizable and otherwise unused.
 Puzzle pieces have since been incorporated into the logos and promotional materials of many organizations, including the Autism Society of America and Autism Speaks.

 Proponents of the autism rights movement oppose the jigsaw puzzle iconography, stating that metaphors such as "puzzling" and "incomplete" are harmful to autistic people.
-Critics of the puzzle piece symbol instead advocate for a gold-colored or red infinity symbol representing diversity.
+Critics of the puzzle piece symbol instead advocate for an infinity symbol representing diversity.
 In 2017, the journal Autism concluded that the use of the jigsaw puzzle evoked negative public perception towards autistic individuals.
 They removed the puzzle piece from their cover in February 2018.